VIRTUAL REALITY MEDICAL CENTER

 VRET places you in a computer-generated world where you “experience” the various stimuli related to your phobia.
 The VR is experienced via a head-mounted display (HMD) with small TV monitors and stereo earphones to receive both visual and auditory cues.
 The VR can also be experienced non-immersively on a computer screen.

-After an intake session, you will be taught skills to help control your automatic responses to anxiety-provoking situations.
+After an intake and clinical history session, you will be taught skills to help control your automatic responses to anxiety-provoking situations.
 Then you and your therapist will collaborate to create a hierarchy of anxiety-inducing situations.
 In careful, controlled stages, you will begin virtual exposure to these situations.
 Each stage can be repeated until you are more comfortable with the experience and satisfied with your response.
 At every step, the therapist can see and hear what you are experiencing in the virtual world.
 If the level of anxiety becomes overwhelming, you can return to a less stressful level of treatment, or simply remove your head-mounted display and exit the virtual world.
+For those being seen in-person, physiology will be recorded in real-time to provide an objective metric of your responses.
+For those choosing to be seen via telehealth, we can recommend physiological monitoring devices that you may wish to purchase for use during your sessions.
+Many individuals find objective metrics, in addition to their subjective responses, to provide an added dimension to their understanding of their progress.

 San Diego, CA Psychologist winner of the Patients’ Choice Awards.